New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Introduction

 Usage-Based Billing (UBB) allows you to charge customers based on their actual consumption of your product or service.
-Setting up usage based billing in Chargebee is straightforward, enabling you to ingest and track usage, observe customer behavior, then define pricing, and generate invoices seamlessly.
+Setting up advanced usage based billing in Chargebee is straightforward, enabling you to ingest and track usage, observe customer behavior, then define pricing, and generate invoices seamlessly.
 You can do this in the following key steps:

 1. Ingest your usage events into Chargebee